 Training & Qualifications

 Master of Science in Counselling & Psychotherapy at Keele University.
-Trained in:

 Bachelor of Science in Psychology at Lancaster University.
-Educated in:

-Certificate in Rape Crisis – Trauma-Informed Counselling;
+Certificate in Trauma-Informed Counselling;

 Certificate in Working with children;